yuorb/yuorb.github.io/src/tutorial/cl.md

 "Excuse me" for example can mean several different things depending on how you say it

-As for the "meaningless" part, this is relatively subjective but I feel that it is not ithkuil to use these phrases when you donʼt actually mean to say them, otherwise they become fossilized and lose their original meaning, as happens so often in natural languages.
+As for the "meaningless" part, this is relatively subjective but I feel that it is not ithkuil to use these phrases when you don’t actually mean to say them, otherwise they become fossilized and lose their original meaning, as happens so often in natural languages.
 In ithkuil, you say what you mean.
 I just wanted to warn that you should exercise great caution even when explaining "basics" like this, even if that means just throwing a bunch of warnings in

 One example of such a fossilized and relatively vacuous phrase is "(God) bless you" as used whenever someone sneezes.
 Iʼd be willing to bet quite a bit that almost everyone has no idea why they say that other than that it is polite, and do not actually intend to beseech God when they do